eclipse-tractusx/portal-assets/developer/Technical Documentation/Interface Contracts/Managed Wallets.md

 Since SSI Wallets are not yet common on company level, Catena-X decided to create CX managed wallets for membership companies.
 This wallets can be used to enable the benefits of SSI for a number of services.
 <br>
 The Portal / Managed Service connection is implemented in 2 functions
-* Company Registration - initital wallet creation
+* Company Registration - initial wallet creation
 * EDC Registration - EDC Self-Description creation
 <br>
 <br>